 5. Many people experiencing stress and fatigue find that they crave salt.
 As it turns out, we often need more salt during such times—your body will tell you if you need it.
 Raw, unprocessed salt is easier for your body to use properly than regular table salt, plus it contains a full array of trace minerals, which are also needed while under stress.

 6. Try to get plenty of sleep.
 Don't let yourself run on empty in any way, whether it be an empty tank from not eating, or an empty tank from being sleep deprived.
 Sleep deprivation taxes your adrenals big time (you know the phrase “running on adrenaline”), which feeds the problem.
 Take naps if you need to and sleep in on weekends if you get the chance.
 Our bodies and minds do a ton of repair work while we're sleeping.
 Maintaining a consistent, relaxing bedtime routine, sleeping in complete darkness, avoiding overstimulating evening activities (high intensity exercise, stressful conversation/conflict, suspenseful movies, etc…), turning off Wi-Fi, keeping cell phones out of your bedroom, and avoiding caffeine and sugar (especially in the evenings) all help promote quality sleep.
 This supplement combines relaxing, adrenal supportive herbs and phosphatidylserine to reduce cortisol production prior to sleep.
-(See this post for more suggestions on how to get more sleep – don't miss the comments where all the good stuff is.)
+(See this post for more suggestions on how to get more sleep – don't miss the comments where lots of good stuff is.)